-Havasu Falls is arguably one of the most beautiful spots in the entire United States and people travel from all over the world to visit every year.
+Havasu Falls is arguably one of the most beautiful spots in the entire United States and people travel from all over the world to visit it every year.
 But as with many other epic landscapes, Havasu Falls isn’t exactly easy to get to.
-The falls is a 10-mile trek from the trailhead, and the trailhead is 70 miles from the nearest town.
+The Havasu Falls is a 10-mile trek from the trailhead, and the trailhead is 70 miles from the nearest town.

 - Hotels in Peach Springs, Arizona